 “Put some care into making sure you’re truly yourself.”
 That’s the takeaway for Twitch streamer Melissa Croft, which is interesting considering the self-titled “Xtreme Makeup Athlete” is best known on Twitch for her full-body cosplay designs using just makeup and body paint.
-But no matter how many different colours Croft, who goes by MCroft07, blends to cover her body, she's still authentically herself underneath the elaborate designs — and bringing fresh content to a platform that people primarily associate with gaming.
+But no matter how many different colors Croft, who goes by MCroft07, blends to cover her body, she's still authentically herself underneath the elaborate designs — and bringing fresh content to a platform that people primarily associate with gaming.

 Twitch has slowly but surely been developing into something much greater, evolving into more than just a space for games.
 With categories like Just Chatting and Art now some of the most popular types of content to exist on Twitch, streamers like Croft to have even more freedom when it comes to the type of content they feature, allowing pop culture lovers and artistic minds to really shine.